d6u/algorithms/hard_summary.md

     [1, 3], [6, 7]

 _Follow up: What if there are lots of merges and the number of disjoint intervals are small compared to the data stream's size?_

-## 380. Insert Delete GetRandom O(1)

-_Design a data structure that supports all following operations in average O(1) time._

-- _insert(val): Inserts an item val to the set if not already present._
-- _remove(val): Removes an item val from the set if present._
-- _getRandom: Returns a random element from current set of elements.
-Each element must have the same probability of being returned._

-    Example:

-    // Init an empty set.
-    RandomizedSet randomSet = new RandomizedSet();

-    // Inserts 1 to the set.
-Returns true as 1 was inserted successfully. randomSet.insert(1);

-    // Returns false as 2 does not exist in the set. randomSet.remove(2);

-    // Inserts 2 to the set, returns true.
-Set now contains [1,2]. randomSet.insert(2);

-    // getRandom should return either 1 or 2 randomly.
-    randomSet.getRandom();

-    // Removes 1 from the set, returns true.
-Set now contains [2]. randomSet.remove(1);

-    // 2 was already in the set, so return false. randomSet.insert(2);

-    // Since 1 is the only number in the set, getRandom always return 1. randomSet.getRandom();